 The app is called Zettle Go POS, and it comes with a product library that you can add food items to along with variants and images.
 You can create user PINs for different staff and add tips at checkout.
 There are no formal end-of-day reports, but you can view sales reports any time from the till and web portal.

-The POS system can send payment links for remote payments, and accept cash, PayPal QR code payments and cards.
-Online payments are processed by Zettle, but the payment methods aren’t linked to an online ordering system for click and collect.
+The POS system can send payment links for remote payments, and accept cash and cards.
+Online payments are processed by PayPal, but not linked with an online ordering system.

 For accounting, Zettle integrates with Xero and QuickBooks.